peteroupc/peteroupc.github.io/bernoulli.md

 Observing that the even-parity construction used in the Flajolet paper is equivalent to the two-coin special case, which is uniformly fast for all _&lambda;_ parameters, the algorithm above can be made uniformly fast as follows:

-1. With probability 1/2, flip the input coin and return the result.
+1. Generate an unbiased random bit.
+If that bit is 1 (which happens with probability 1/2), flip the input coin and return the result.
 2. Generate a uniform(0, 1) random number _u_, if _u_ wasn't generated yet.
 3. [**Sample from the number _u_**](#Algorithms), then flip the input coin.
 If the call and the flip both return 1, return 0.
 Otherwise, go to step 1.